 - Sesame seeds and green onion, for garnish

-- In Instant Pot, add water, maple syrup or honey, soy sauce, rice vinegar, garlic and ginger.
+- In Instant Pot, add water, maple syrup or honey, soy sauce, rice vinegar, garlic, ginger and chicken.

 - Serve with brown rice or quinoa, garnished with sesame seeds and green onion.

 Store: Refrigerate in an airtight container for up to 5 days.

 Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
 Thaw in a fridge or on a counter.

 Freezer Meal: Assemble ingredients minus all water and cornstarch in the order listed above and freeze uncooked in gallon size Ziploc bag.
 When ready to cook, cook from frozen following recipe’s instructions + water as per recipe increasing time to 30 minutes.
 After follow Step 4.